faanross/faanross.github.io/content/posts/course01.md

 ***

-# 8.4 POWERSHELL LOGS
+# 6.4.
+PowerShell ScriptBlock

-# 8.4.1 ANALYSIS
+# 6.4.1.
+Analysis

-In Section X.X we exported the PowerShell ScriptBlock logs to dekstop as `xxxx.evtx` - let's go ahead and open it in Event Viewer by double-clicking on the file.
+In Section `2.3.6` we exported the PowerShell ScriptBlock logs to desktop, let's now go ahead and open it in `Event Viewer` by double-clicking on the file.

+HERE SHOW IMAGE OF OVERVIEW

 We can immediately see that 15 events were logged in total.
 As was the case with Sysmon, the first two entries are artifacts from clearing the logs immediately prior to running our attack.
 Thus in total our attack resulted in 13 log entries.

-NOTE: There are actually 17.
-The first two are from the rest, next two are from me querying amount of log entries - so let's ignore those completely here, we will rerun without doing it.

-NOTE: Once again, as was the case above, am unsure whether I actually ran the cmd drop so have to redo and double-check.

 So again let's first look at everything on a high-level to see what patterns we can identify, a few things immediately stand out.

 {{< figure src="/img/image089.png" title="" class="custom-figure" >}}

-First, we can see that all the entries are assigned the lowest warning level (`Verbose`) with a single expection that is categorized as a `Warning`.
+First, we can see that all the entries are assigned the lowest warning level (`Verbose`) with a single expection that is categorized as `Warning`.
 Let's make a note to scrutinise this when we get to that entry.

-NOTE TO SELF: The times between sysmon and powershell do not match so we def have to redo both and capture times at same time. in fact need to redo thing entirely according to instructions layed out here so we can be sure everything is sync'ed in terms of date time etc.

 The next obvious thing we can see is that every single event ID is the exact same - `4104`.
-This may seem strange but is actually expected - PowerShell script block logging is indeed associated with Event `ID 4104` in Windows systems.
-This event ID is specific to script block logging and records the execution of PowerShell commands or scripts.
+This may seem strange but is actually expected - PowerShell ScriptBlock logging is indeed associated with Event `ID 4104`.

 And then one final observation: look at the date and time stamps.
 Do you notice anything peculiar?

+{{< figure src="/img/twins.gif" title="" class="custom-figure-3" >}}

-It seems to me that almost all the entries (for but a single exception) come in pairs - that is each timestamp occurs in multiples of two's.
+It seems that almost all the entries come in pairs - that is each timestamp occurs in multiples of two's.
 Let's be sure to also see what's happening there.

 Ok great so now that we've spotted some interesting patterns let's just go ahead and jump right in.
 Note that as was the case with Sysmon, the first two entries are artifacts created when we cleared the log.
 We can once again skip these.

-In the third entry then we can immediately see the log related to our PowerShell command that went to download the injection script from the web server and injected it into memory.
+In the third entry then we can immediately see the log related to our PowerShell command that went to download the injection script from the web server and loaded it into memory.

 {{< figure src="/img/image090.png" title="" class="custom-figure" >}}

 This is worth taking note of since in a "real-world" attack scenario we would expect something similar to run from the stager.

-Right after this we have the only entry with an assigned level of `Warning` (the highest in this specific sample), so let's see what the deal is.
+Right after this we have the only entry with an assigned level of `Warning` (the highest in our set), so let's see what the deal is.

 {{< figure src="/img/image091.png" title="" class="custom-figure" >}}

 Note the entire log entry is too large to reproduce here in its entirety, but it should immediately become clear what we're looking at here - the actual contents of the script we just downloaded and injected into memory!

-So when we ran the preceding IEX command, it downloaded the script from the provided URL and injected it directly in memory.
-Since PowerShell ScriptBlock logging is enabled, the entire content of the downloaded script is logged as a separate entry.
-This is awesome for us since, again, if this was an actual attack it means we'd be able to see the actual script content that was downloaded and injected into memory.
+So when we ran the preceding IEX command, it downloaded the script from the provided FQDN and injected it directly into memory.
+Since PowerShell ScriptBlock logging is enabled, the content of the downloaded script itself is logged as a separate entry.

+This is awesome for us since, again, if this was an actual attack it means we'd not only have a log telling us a script was downloaded + injected, but indeed it would relay the very content of the script itself!

 Immediately after this we can see another log entry with the same time stamp that simply says `prompt`.